trek region

 It takes a total of 5 hours to reach Tarsar from Shekwas, the view of the lake widening as we go down succeeding smaller ridges.
 Every ridge on the trail opens to a stupendous view.
 The views of the snow-clad peaks become grander as we get closer to the lake.
 You need to cross the stream, jumping from boulder to boulder adventurously before finally gliding into a verdant meadow around the lake where we will camp at night.
 Sink your feet deep into the soft grass and watch how the lake water reflects the passing hues of the sky as the day rolls on.
 Time seems to come to a standstill amid such beauty and silence.
 There are plenty of flat open spots by the lake where you can pitch your tent.
 Remember that the entire trek takes place along an eco-friendly zone so please do not litter around the lake or anywhere along your trek and encourage others to not do the same.

-Day 5 : Tarsar To Sundarsar
+Tarsar To Sundarsar

-• Altitude: 4,000 m/ 13,100 ft
+• Altitude: 4,000 m/ 13,000 ft.

-• Trek: 6 km | Duration: 5 hrs
+• Trek Distance: 6 km | 5 hrs.

-• Altitude Gian: 200 m/ 600 ft
+• Altitude Gian: 200 m/ 600 ft.

-• Moderate to difficult terrain
+• Moderate to difficult terrain.

-• Steep ascent in the beginning till the pass, followed by a descent and then a gradual ascend till Sundarsar campsite
+• Steep ascent in the beginning till the pass, followed by a descent and then a gradual ascend till Sundarsar campsite.

-• Carry enough water, only a few natural sources are available
+• Carry enough water, only a few natural sources are available.

-• Hot lunch at campsite
+• Hot lunch at campsite.

-• Stay in tent
+• Stay in a tent.

 You can actually test your stamina on this day’s trek after so many days of walking on gentle undulations.
 On the ascent to the pass, the trail gets steeper but then mellows down to a gentler slope to Sundarsar.
 The highlight of the stretch comes with a view of Tarsar Lake from the other side of the Pass.
 The lakeside offers a perfect camping spot to set up your tents for the night.

-Day 6 : Visit Marsar And Then Homwas
+Visit Marsar And Then Homwas

-• Altitude: Marsar Ridge: 4,100 m/ 13,000 ft; Homwas: 3,500m/ 11,500 ft
+• Altitude: Marsar Ridge: 4,100 m/ 13,100 ft | Homwas: 3,500 m/ 11,500 ft.

-• Trek Distance: 11 km | Duration: 7 hrs
+• Trek Distance: 11 km | 7 hrs.

 • Altitude loss: 500 m/ 1,600 ft

-• Moderate terrain
+• Moderate terrain.

-• 50 minutes continuous to Marsar Ridge
+• 50 minutes continuous to Marsar Ridge.

-• Gradual descent all the way to Homwas
+• Gradual descent to Homwas.

-• Packed lunch on the way
+• Packed lunch on the way.

-• Stay in tent
+• Stay in a tent.

 After covering a partly grass-covered, partly snow-sheeted rock trail over the pass, we slightly descend to a flatland that’s cut through by occasional water flows.
 Keep to the trail on the left and you will spot a ridge that climbs from your left and to the front.
-The pass a beautiful stretch of green that leads to flatter grounds and after crossing the grassy stretch and hopping over some brooks, you will spot another ridge on your left.
+They pass a beautiful stretch of green that leads to flatter grounds and after crossing the grassy stretch and hopping over some brooks, you will spot another ridge on your left.
 The top of the ridge view reveals the translucent blue Marsar Lake lying somewhere down below.
 It has the same kind of almond-shaped outline as Tarsar and is almost as big.
 Snow-covered mountains line along the edge of the lake, offsetting its blueness.
 The lake happens to overflow on one side and go down in a sweeping glacial stream down to a valley below.
-The snow melts from the white cliffs and feeds its waters on one side and on another side, the Dachigam forest starts.
+The snow melts from the white cliffs and feeds its waters on one side and another side, the Dachigam forest starts.
 The forest reserve climbs almost up to the lake shores.
 After spending some time at Marsar Lake we will get back to Sundarsar.

 We descend back to Sundarsar camps and then to Homwas, trailing almost along the same way that we came by.
 It takes about 40 minutes of a downhill climb to reach Sundarsar.
 The descent is full of nostalgia as you relive your experience on the trail once more.
 Homwas is reached before nightfall, slightly exhausted.

-Day 7 : Homwas To Aru And Drive Srinagar
+Homwas To Aru And Drive Srinagar

-• Altitude: 2,400 m/ 7,950 ft
+• Altitude: 2,400 m/ 7,950 ft.

-• Trek Distance: 13 km trek | Duration: 6 to 7 hrs
+• Trek Distance: 13 km trek | 6 - 7 hrs.

-• Drive Distance: 112 km | Duration: 4 hrs
+• Drive Distance: 112 km | 4 hrs.

-• Easy terrain
+• Easy terrain.

-• Continuous gradual ascend till Aru
+• Continuous gradual ascend till Aru.

-• Many water streams are available on the way
+• Many water streams are available on the way.

-• Packed lunch on the way
+• Packed lunch on the way.

-• Stay in Srinagar (not included in cost)
+• Stay in Srinagar (not included in cost).

-• You will reach Aru between 2-3 pm
+• You will reach Aru between 2-3 pm.

-• You will reach Srinagar between 7-8 pm
+• You will reach Srinagar between 7-8 pm.

-Please note that prepaid sim cards do not work in Kashmir
+Please note that prepaid sim cards do not work in Kashmir.

-Don’t forget your ID proof in original and 2 photocopies
+Don’t forget your ID proof in original and 2 photocopies.

 Starting off early morning today, we descend from Homwas to Aru, sweeping over the same enchanting meadowlands we had experienced on the first days, and the same Lidder River, now to be followed downstream.
 Descending through this trail will give you some sights that you missed previously when climbing up.
 This includes the views of the shrinking Kolahoi glacier and the pine forests of Lidderwat from a whole new perspective.